Create extra capacity on the railways

 We will focus on creating extra capacity on the railways, which will ease overcrowding, bring new lines and stations, and improve existing routes – including for freight.

-Along with the proverbial “leaves on the track”, overcrowded trains has become something many people associate with rail travel in the UK.
+Along with the proverbial “leaves on the track”, overcrowded trains have become something many people associate with rail travel in the UK.
 This is a promise to increase capacity by opening new lines and stations, as well as improving existing routes.

 There are other promises related to increasing passenger railway capacity which we’ve tracked separately (see “Related policies” below).
 We are tracking this promise too because “extra capacity” could be delivered even if those related policies aren’t.